stellaurora/typewriter/README.md

 ##### ``confirm_apply``

-Whether or not to skip the confirmation prompt for the apply command
+Whether or not to skip the confirmation prompt for the apply command.

 type: ``boolean``